ncsu-decifr/Install-Slurm/README.md

 ```
 scontrol update nodename=vclvm178-23 state=resume
 ```
-On some servers the slurm commands my need the full path, ie if you get scontrol: command not found.:
+On some servers the slurm commands you may need the full path, ie if you get scontrol: command not found.:
 ```
 sudo /usr/local/bin/scontrol  update nodename=vclvm178-23 state=resume
 ```